When do you expect the Sherwood Close development to start?

 Phase 1 – Archer House, 1-10, 12-21 and 70-72 Sherwood Close.

-We anticipate Phase 1 construction to start Spring 2016 and expect the new homes to be completed by Winter 2017.
+Phase 1 construction is well underway and we expect the new homes to be completed in early 2019.

 Phase 2 – Crossbow House, 22-37, 39-42 & 43-68 Sherwood Close.